semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 <dl>
     <dt>For users of Semgrep App</dt>
     <dd>Contribute to the Semgrep rules repository through Semgrep App.
 This workflow is recommended.
-See <a href="contributing-through-semgrep-app-(recommended)"> Contributing through Semgrep App (recommended)</a>.
+See <a href="#contributing-through-semgrep-app-recommended"> Contributing through Semgrep App (recommended)</a>.
 This workflow creates the necessary pull request for you and streamlines the whole process.
 </dd>
     <dt>For contributors to the repository through GitHub</dt>
     <dd>Contribute to the Semgrep rules repository through a pull request.
-See the <a href="contributing-through-github"> Contributing through GitHub</a> section for detailed information.</dd>
+See the <a href="#contributing-through-github"> Contributing through GitHub</a> section for detailed information.</dd>
 </dl>

 ### Contributing through Semgrep App (recommended)